 Vincenzo Bellini Norma opera to libretto by Felice Romani.
 Directed 2005 by Guy Joosten at De Nederlandse Opera.
-Stars Hasmik Papian, Hugh Smith, Giorgio Giuseppini, Irini Tsirakidis, Anna Steiger, and Carlo Bosi.
+Stars Hasmik Papian (Norma), Hugh Smith (Pollioni), Giorgio Giuseppini (Oroveso), Irini Tsirakidis (Adalgisa), Anna Steiger (Clotilda), and Carlo Bosi (Friend of Pollioni).
 Julian Reynolds conducts the Netherlands Chamber Orchestra and the Chorus of De Nederlandse Opera (Chorus Master Matthew Halls).
-Set design by Johannes Leiacker; costumes by Jorge Jara; lighting by Davy Cunningham; dramaturgy by Luc Joosten; directed for TV by Misjel Vermeiren.
+Set design by Johannes Leiacker; costumes by Jorge Jara; lighting by Davy Cunningham; dramaturgy by Luc Joosten.
+Directed for TV by Misjel Vermeiren.
 Released 2008, disc has 5.0 PCM sound.
 Grade: B-

 In Norma everyone is pure or will be purified and is therefore worthy of the beautiful singing line bestowed on him by Bellini.
-It's Republican Romans in regalia and rebels wearing rugs, which can look rather camp today.
+It's usually Republican Romans in regalia and rebels wearing rugs.
 Enter the spear-point folks at De Nederlandse Opera with their controversial update: they don't mess with the music (I think), but they do stuff two parallel stories into the time allotted.
-This Doppelgänger mode leads to all manner of "quirkiness."
+This Doppelgänger mode leads to all manner of quirkiness.
 For example, in the end, Norma and Pollioni leave for a cruse in first class rather than mount a funeral pyre for self-immolation.
 You also see some truly silly costumes.

 This production provides evidence that opera singers are disproportionately victims of the obesity epidemic in the Western world.
 I was particularly disturbed to see Norma's two young sons (mute roles) played by boys so fat that they had trouble climbing out of a trap door.
 Is this child abuse?
 Well, maybe not, but it sure interferes with my enjoyment of beautiful song.

 Oh! yes, back to the music.
 Despite all the distractions, the orchestration and the singing on this disc will satisfy you that they are right to call this "bel canto."
-If you are a newcomer to opera, I suggest you first try the Bellini I Puritani HDVD published by Deutsche Grammophon (Anna Netrebko at the Met) and then view this Norma.
+If you are a newcomer to opera, we suggest you first try the Bellini I Puritani HDVD published by Deutsche Grammophon (Anna Netrebko at the Met) and then view this Norma.
 If you are an experienced Bellini lover, you will enjoy this Norma if you have a taste for adventure.
-Henry McFadyen Jr.